-Our participants are professionals, policy makers, researchers, students from different backgrounds who want to expand their knowledge and skills on community health while building an international network, which is an important benefit for the participants.
-They will get inspired by the diversity of researchers, practitioners and policy makers involved in advancing community health.
+Participants are professionals, policy makers, researchers, students from different backgrounds.
+They can expand their knowledge and skills on community health while becoming part of an international network, which is an important benefit for the participants.
+They can get inspired by the diversity of researchers, practitioners and policy makers involved in advancing community health.

 Certificate of attendance and accreditation

-Participants who attended the lectures and submitted their assignment on a community health topic after the workshop will have their efforts rewarded by a certificate of attendance delivered by the UNESCO Chair.
-You can also request a certificate from IUHPE if you wish to accumulate credits toward registration/re-registration as a health promotion practitioner under the IUHPE Accreditation System.
+Participants who attended all lectures and submitted their assignment on a community health topic after the workshop will have their efforts rewarded by a certificate of attendance delivered by the UNESCO Chair.

-Registration for the second edition of the Global Community Health Annual Workshop is open.
-You can register by completing the online registration form.
+Registration for the third edition of the Global Community Health Annual Workshop is open.
+Participants can register by completing the online registration form.
 Participating in the workshop is free of charge.
-Registration will close on Monday 27 June 2022, 12.00 CEST.
-If you have any questions about the workshop please send an email to firstname.lastname@example.org.
+Registration will close on Monday 12 June 2022, 12.00 CEST.
+For questions please send an email to firstname.lastname@example.org.

-- Goof Buijs, Manager UNESCO Chair Global Health & Education
+- Goof Buijs, UNESCO Chair Global Health & Education

-- Helena Franceschini, Intern UNESCO Chair Global Health & Education
+- Silvia de Ruiter, UNESCO Chair Global Health & Education

-- Liane Comeau, Executive Director International Union for Health Promotion and Education (IUHPE)
+- Liane Comeau, International Union for Health Promotion and Education (IUHPE)

-- Camila Ait Yala, Project leader “IEC Santé” team at GRAS (Unité de Recherche en Anthropologie de la Santé), University of Oran 2, Algeria
+- Camila Ait Yala, GRAS (Unité de Recherche en Anthropologie de la Santé), University of Oran 2, Algeria

-- Emmanuel Courmaire, Director of a primary school, France
+- Emmanuel Courmaire, Director of Primary School, France

-- Saloua Abouchadi, Lecturer-researcher at National School of Public Health (ENSP), Rabat, Morocco
+- Saloua Abouchadi, National School of Public Health (ENSP), Rabat, Morocco

-- Satarupa Dasgupta, assistant Professor of Applied Communication, Ramapo College of New Jersey, USA
+- Satarupa Dasgupta, Ramapo College of New Jersey, USA

 - Viola Cassetti, Public health researcher and anthropologist, Spain